Home » Security

 ASAE 3402

-ASAE 3402 is the Australian Standard on assurance engagement issued by the Audit and Assurance Standards Board (AUASB) of the Australian Government.
+ASAE 3402 is the Australian standards on assurance engagements issued by the Auditing and Assurance Standards Board (AUASB) of the Australian Government.

-a) deals with assurance engagements undertaken by an assurance practitioner, to provide a report for use by user entities and their auditors, on controls at a service organisation that provides a service to user entities that is likely to be relevant to use entities’ internal control as it relates to financial reporting.
+• Deals with assurance engagements undertaken by an assurance practitioner, to provide a report for use by Pronto Cloud customers and their auditors, on the controls at Pronto Cloud that are likely to be relevant to Pronto Cloud customers’ internal control related to financial reporting.

 PCI DSS